 W.D.
 Grant Building

-Completed in 1898, this is one of the oldest steel buildings in Atlanta and represents a period of growth and change for the city following a period of slow recovery from the destruction of the Civil War.
+Completed in 1898, the W.D.
+Grant Building is one of the oldest steel buildings in Atlanta, representing a period of growth and change for the city following a period of slow recovery from the destruction of the Civil War.
 In the final decades of the 19th century, Atlanta grew into a metropolitan center with the core of commercial growth clustering around the first skyscrapers such as the W.D.
 Grant Building.
 Known originally as the Prudential Building, this structure was soon joined by other skyscrapers at the turn of the century.

 Backstory and Context

 The W.D.
 Grant Building was completed in 1898 and stands as the earliest example of the Chicago-School inspired cage-steel-frame construction in Atlanta.
 The building was also the first to occupy a full city block.
 The U-shaped plan also allowed for more window offices than the typical square buildings.
 The building symbolizes a decade of commercial construction that changed the character of the area from an architectural standpoint and demonstrated the commercial growth taking place in Atlanta.
 From the destruction of the city by Union forces in 1864, Atlanta grew to roughly 200,000 residents by 1920.